robotframework/PythonRemoteServer/README.rst

 -------------------------

 This remote server is implemented with Python_ and supports also Jython_ (JVM), IronPython_ (.NET) and PyPy_.
-Remote server version 1.1 and newer support Python 2.6, 2.7, 3.3, and newer.
-Remote server 1.0 series supports Python versions 2.2-2.7.
+Remote server version 1.1 supports Python 2.6, 2.7 and 3.3-3.9.
+Remote server version 1.1.1 supports Python 3.10 and 3.11
+as well.

 .. _Python: http://python.org
 .. _Jython: http://jython.org